1. Which of the following is not part of the central nervous system ?

 Answer

-The response is a reflex action that does not involve the conscious part of the brain.
+b) Because the reflex action bypasses the conscious part of the brain

 5. The figure below shows the structure of the reflex arc that causes this response.
 Describe how the structures in a reflex arc cause the person's hand to move away from the sharp object.